HTML <object> tag

 Your browser does not support the <object> tag.

 Within an HTML tag, an attribute dictates certain aspects of an HTML element.
 Attributes are made up of a name and value pair; all tags support standard attributes.
-The following table shows all of the current unique HTML attributes for the <object> tag, as well as a description of each.
+The following table shows all of the current unique HTML attributes for the <object> tag, and a description of each.

 |data||Designates the URL of the resource embedded in the <object> element.|